Big Brother Worship

-- Daenerys Targaryen shows shades of this towards Rhaegar, the older brother she's never met.
+- Daenerys Targaryen shows shades of this towards Rhaegar, the older brother she's never met, as she's only ever heard him described as a gallant, accomplished, handsome man who would have been an excellent king. note .
 Viserys, who is actually old enough to remember Rhaegar, may have possibly also had this.

 - Sansa, Bran, and Arya have some of this towards Robb, too.
 Sansa's is justified as Robb's forces are her best hope of getting out of King's Landing.